|Dawn Era, varies by ship

 |Spire of Rioch Tetrax

-Each of the Helas Vessels are structures of unimaginable size - 2000' high, a base of 3000' diameter, tapering to a 500' flat roof.
-Inside these voidships are hundreds of chambers with the largest being the Hibernation Vault.
+The Helas Vessels are structures of unimaginable size - 2000' high, a base of 3000' diameter, tapering to a 500' flat roof.
+Inside these voidships are hundreds of chambers with the largest being the Hibernation Bay.
 This area is where the crew of the vessel can go into deep sleep for long voyages across the Void.

-Late in the Dawn War, primordial artificers learned how to use the blood flowing in hibernating firenewts to put others in a hibernating state.
+Late in the Creation War, primordial artificers learned how to use the blood flowing in hibernating firenewts to put others in a hibernating state.
 This transfusion process was put to use in the hibernation tanks that ring the central axis of each Helas Vessel.

 - unknown, from the Horgon Chronicles - "Firenewt Blood"

 Helas Vessels radiate immense magic and are said to have areas that have never been breached.
 Some have speculated that sleeping primordials, mighty war machines and artifacts, and powerful abominations are locked away in these super-secure vaults.